La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _The people talk to me._
 > _The person talks to me._

 doesn't specify the number of people talking to me.
 In English, it is impossible to omit the number because _people_ in English implies _more than one person_.
-However, in Lojban, you can omit the number even if it is plural.
+However, in Lojban, you can omit the number.

 Now let's specify how many of the people are relevant to our discussion.